jonnonz1/nz-statute-book/acts/public/2006/te-arawa-lakes-settlement-act-2006.md

 (1) From the effective date, the Environment Court must have regard to the statutory acknowledgement in determining under section 274 of the Resource Management Act 1991 whether the Trustees of the Te Arawa Lakes Trust are persons having an interest in the proceedings greater than the public generally in respect of an application for a resource consent for activities within, adjacent to, or impacting directly on the statutory area.
 (2) Subsection (1) does not limit the obligations of the Environment Court under Part 2 of the Resource Management Act 1991.

-### 64 Historic Places Trust and Environment Court to have regard to statutory acknowledgement
+### 64 Heritage New Zealand Pouhere Taonga and Environment Court to have regard to statutory acknowledgement
+(1) If, on or after the effective date, an application is made under section 44, 56, or 61 of the Heritage New Zealand Pouhere Taonga Act 2014 for an authority to undertake an activity that will or may modify or destroy an archaeological site within a statutory area,—
+  (a) Heritage New Zealand Pouhere Taonga, in exercising its powers under section 48, 56, or 62 of that Act in relation to the application, must have regard to the statutory acknowledgement relating to the statutory area; and
-(1) From the effective date, the Historic Places Trust and the Environment Court must have regard to the statutory acknowledgement in forming an opinion under section 14(6)(a) or section 20(1) of the Historic Places Act 1993, as the case may be, as to whether the Trustees of the Te Arawa Lakes Trust are (or, for the purposes of section 14(6)(a), may be) persons directly affected in relation to an archaeological site within the statutory area.
+  (b) the Environment Court, in determining under section 59(1) or 64(1) of that Act any appeal against a decision of Heritage New Zealand Pouhere Taonga in relation to the application, must have regard to the statutory acknowledgement relating to the statutory area, including in making a determination as to whether the Trustees of the Lake Te Arawa Lakes Trust are persons directly affected by the decision.
-(2) In this section, archaeological site has the same meaning as in section 2 of the Historic Places Act 1993.
+(2) In this section, archaeological site has the meaning given in section 6 of the Heritage New Zealand Pouhere Taonga Act 2014.

 ### 65 Recording of statutory acknowledgement on statutory plans
 (1) From the effective date, each local authority with jurisdiction in a region or district that includes any part of the statutory area must attach information recording the statutory acknowledgement to all statutory plans that wholly or partly cover the statutory area.